New Jersey Estate Planning Drafting Software

 Practice Snapshot for New Jersey Attorneys

 Estate planning in New Jersey is shaped by common law property rules.
 These rules make titling and beneficiary designations core to many plans.
 There is no state estate tax.
-Small estate procedures are available for estates up to $50,000.
+Small estate thresholds are $50,000 for a surviving spouse, civil union partner, or domestic partner, and $20,000 when there is no surviving spouse or partner.

-Local practitioners routinely navigate: Inheritance tax on non-exempt beneficiaries, Estate tax eliminated in 2018, Class A beneficiaries exempt from inheritance tax, and Elective share for surviving spouse.
+Local practitioners routinely navigate: Inheritance tax on non-exempt beneficiaries, Estate tax eliminated in 2018, Class A beneficiaries exempt from inheritance tax, and Small estate thresholds differ depending on whether a surviving spouse or partner is applying.

 Common New Jersey filings and forms include: New Jersey Inheritance Tax Return, New Jersey Durable Power of Attorney, and New Jersey Advance Directive for Health Care.
 Key New Jersey statutory touchpoints include: New Jersey Inheritance Tax, New Jersey Uniform Trust Code, and Elective share provisions.